-for on - (Name/ID) (date 2)
+for on (Name/ID) (date)

 Instructions: Complete each section in order.
 This is a working document and should be updated regularly.
-If you can, collaborate with others involved in the child's life to gather as much information as possible.
+If you can, collaborate with others involved in the individual's life to gather as much information as possible.

-TVXV CHALLENGING BEHAVIORS List the behaviors you see.
-These are behavior ral responses to difficult triggers, situations, or expectations.
+, CHALLENGING BEHAVIORS List the behaviors you see.
+These are behavior al responses to difficult triggers, situations, or expectations.
 Ex.
-Yelling, swearing, refusing PROBLE MS TO BE S OLVED List the situations when the challenging behaviors occur.
+Yelling, swearing, refusing PROBLEMS TO BE SOLVED List the situations when the challenging behaviors occur.
 These are also known as expectations, triggers, antecedents, precipitants, or contexts.
 Identify the Problem as specifically as possible, including what, when, where, and/or with whom the Problem happens.
 If assigning Plan A (imposing will) or Plan C (drop it for now), describe who will be responsible for following the Plan and what they will do.
-The Problem to be Solved is Need to gather more specific info from other adults Plan (A,B,C) What will Plan A/C look like in action?
+The Problem to be Solved is Need to gather more specific info from others Plan (A,B,C) What will Plan A/C look like in action?
 Ex.
 Transitioning from lunch to group on time С Group leader will allow them to enter late without comment or consequences

-MASSACHUSETTS GENERAL HOSPITAL
+MASSACHUSETTS

-\Be sure to update your CPS-APT after you gather more information from others.
+^{}Be sure to update your CPS-APT after you gather more information from others.